 - When an alpaca is angry at you, it will spit at you

-This experience was definitely our favourite for things to do in Port Hope.
+This experience was definitely one of the best things to do in Port Hope.
 We cannot wait to go back to Haute Goat Farm for their other workshops.

 Website / Address: 2762 Northumberland County Rd 28, Port Hope, ON L1A 3V6

-Prior to dinner time, I suggested we go visit the giant robots store, Primitive Designs, which I saw when I drove through Port Hope in the past.
+Prior to dinner time, I suggested we go visit the giant robots store, Primitive Designs, which is one of the popular attractions in Port Hope.